Vikranth3140/Chat-Application-Terminal/README.md

 ## Running the Application

 1. Ensure the server is running as described above.
+2. Open multiple terminals and run the client in each terminal to simulate multiple users.
-2. Run the client, enter a username, and start sending messages.
+3. In each client terminal, enter a username, and start sending messages.

 ## File Descriptions